-These before and after photos are of patients that have had surgery performed by Dr Craig Layt.
+These before-and-after photos are of patients that have had surgery performed by Dr Craig Layt.
 These patients have consented to the photos being shown.
 These are actual photos and have not been altered or digitally enhanced.
 Every patient is an individual and therefore final surgical results will vary from patient to patient.

-Who is a candidate?
+Who is a candidate for breast implants?

-Candidates for breast enlargement include women who desire larger breasts and often women with a mild to moderate degree of breast sagging and smaller breasts.
-Breast implants do not actually ‘lift’ breasts but by filling up the current breast envelope we can often alter the shape to disguise the amount of sag of the breast.
-If the amount of sag is excessive then a mastopexy may be required.
+Candidates for breast enlargement include women who desire larger breasts, and often women with a mild to moderate degree of breast ptosis and smaller breasts.
+Breast implants do not actually ‘lift’ breasts; however, by filling up the current breast envelope, we can often alter the shape to disguise the amount of ptosis affecting the breast.
+If the amount of ptosis is excessive, a mastopexy (breast lift) may be required.
 Breast augmentation can also assist women who have one breast that is noticeably smaller than the other (asymmetry).
-If you are looking to restore your pre-pregnancy body, this procedure coupled with a tummy tuck or liposuction can help you feel better about the overall shape of your body and breasts – often called a ‘Mummy Makeover‘.
+If you are looking to change your pre-pregnancy body, this procedure coupled with an abdominoplasty ( tummy tuck ) or liposuction.

-What does the process involve?
+What does the breast augmentation process involve?